vanadium/website/content/concepts/syncbase-overview.md

 Syncbase needs to work on a variety of devices and configurations.
 Not only does it need to work well on phones, tablets, desktops, and other networked devices, app developers also need a multi-tenant deployment they can provide to their users for durability and ease of use.
-We plan the following implementations:
+We offer the following implementations:

 ## Mobile

-We need an implementation that works well on mobile devices.
-It should be aware of performance constraints of mobile flash devices.
-It needs to be aware of battery and network usage too.
+There is an implementation that works well on mobile devices.
+It is aware of performance constraints of mobile flash devices.
+It is also aware of battery and network usage.
 This implementation does not need to scale to huge sizes nor to high throughput.

 ## Cloud